Critics on Rotten Tomatoes are not kind to video game movies.

 Fingers crossed for gorgeous scenery and awesome combat.
 And no shoddy English language dubs!

 We’re hoping this will be even more fun than the Max Payne adaptation (honorable mention).
 It feels like one of those concepts that could translate to the big screen.

-Details surrounded this movie are hard to come by, but we’re looking forward to spending more time in the Uncharted world.
+Details surrounded this movie is hard to come by, but we’re looking forward to spending more time in the Uncharted world.